uezo/litests/README.md

 ## 🎁 Installation

-You can install it with a single `pip` command.
-Since `PyAudio` internally uses `PortAudio`, you'll need to install it beforehand.
+You can install it with a single `pip` command:

 ```sh
 pip install git+https://github.com/uezo/litests
 ```

-If you use LiteSTS with your microphone on your local computer, install `PortAudio` and its binding `PyAudio` beforehand.
+If you plan to use LiteSTS to handle microphone input or play audio on a local computer, make sure to install `PortAudio` and its Python binding, `PyAudio`, beforehand:

 ```sh
 # Mac